-Despite political and economic uncertainties – and low interest rates – the U.S. life insurance industry continues to remain strong if faced with an uncertain future.
+Despite uncertainties in politics and the economy – and low interest rates – the U.S. life insurance industry continues to remain strong if faced with an uncertain future.

 A report from Moody’s, Life Insurance Industry – US: 2017 Outlook: Low Interest Rates, Business Shifts Changes Outlook to Negative, while it predicts some potentially tough times for insurers, it does include some good news for families looking towards life insurance to protect their loved ones.

 The report says the outlook for the US life insurance industry has been revised to “negative” from “stable,” and the ratings agency says the is new outlook reflects increasing pressures on life insurers’ profits.
 The findings revealed that due to low interest rates and key shifts in regulatory and business environments are at the core of this status change.